 Definition of RFID Tags

 RFID tags are a type of tracking system that uses smart barcodes in order to identify items.
-RFID stands for radio frequency identification, and as such, RFID tags utilize radio frequency technology.
+RFID is short for “radio frequency identification,” and as such, RFID tags utilize radio frequency technology.
 These radio waves transmit data from the tag to a reader, which then transmits the information to an RFID computer program.
 RFID tags are frequently used for merchandise, but they can also be used to track vehicles, pets, and even patients with Alzheimer’s disease.
 An RFID tag may also be called an RFID chip.

 How RFID Tags Work